 A prosthesis positioned too close to the vocal cords will bring speech problems and will be prone to granuloma formation leading to more stenosis.
-When the distance to the vocal cords is <2 cm, the best results are obtained proceeding directly to tracheostomy and placing a Montgomery T-tube (Figs. 11.11 and 11.12).
+When the distance to the vocal cords is less than two centimeters, the best results are obtained proceeding directly to tracheostomy and placing a Montgomery T tube (Figs. 12.19 and 12.20).